-The Luiperd discovery is located on Block 11B/12B in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
+The Luiperd and Brulpadda discoveries are located on Block 11B/12B in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
 The block covers an area of approximately 19,000 square kilometers with water depths ranging from approximately 200 to 1,800 meters.
 The success at both the Luiperd-1X well and the Brulpadda-1AX well significantly de-risks the remaining Paddavissie Fairway prospects on Block 11B/12B.